lukaljubojevic/LearningToBeSysAdmin/Managing Computer Systems.md

 That can be useful when you change cloud-init config files.

 # **[Infrastructure automation using Ansible](https://www.ansible.com)**
 Tired of doing all the work manually?
-No problem, use infrastructure automation tool as: Terraform, Ansible, Puppet, Chef, SaltStack.. whatever you prefer.
+No problem, use infrastructure automation tools as: Terraform, Ansible, Puppet, Chef, SaltStack.. whatever you prefer.

 We will try Red-Hat Ansible.
 Let's install it: